-More recently, I have renewed my relationship with more personally fulfilling writing… and with daydreaming.
-As one might expect, the roots of my effort are not visible, but some of the fruit can be found on this website.
-I am happy to be writing, which is fortunate, because I can’t seem to stop it from happening.
+Over the past decade or so, as my business writing career came to an end, I have pretty much abandoned the idea of pursuing any type of second career, but I have renewed my relationship with what I view as more personally fulfilling writing… and with daydreaming.
+Of course, as one might expect, the roots and recycled debris of my new writing efforts are largely invisible, but some of the fruit can be found on this website.
+And truth be told, I am happy to still be writing, which is fortunate, because I’ve never been able to stop it from happening.

 Conference Director: 2016 Willamette Writers Conference

-First Place – Poetry: Theme Category – Oregon Poetry Association, Fall 2015 Poetry Contest
+First Place – Poetry: Theme Category – Oregon Poetry Association Poetry Contest

 Communications Director: Willamette Writers Board of Directors